flayner2/TaIGa/README.txt

 ## Positional (required) Arguments:

 [input file]: This is the full path to the file you will use as an input for TaIGa.
-By default, TaIGa expects it to be a Genbank format genome file with multiple records for multiple different organisms (repetitions allowed, but as of this version TaIGa will not check for them - this checking is to be implemented very soon).
+By default, TaIGa expects it to be a Genbank format genome file with multiple records for multiple different organisms.
 You can change this behaviour so TaIGa would expect: a
 Genbank format genome file with multiple records, all from the same organism; a Genbank format genome file with only one record; or a text file with organism names separated by line.
 Organism names refer to any valid taxonomic level that is available on NCBI's Taxonomy database.